chandraharsha111/Type-Based-Dependency-Analysis/README.md

 # Type-Based-Dependency-Analysis
-Developed a type based dependency analyzer which would build a type table by extracting lexical content from source code.
-Using this type table I have implemented dependency analysis table which would give information about each file and the list of files depending upon it   Traced the Strong Components using Trajan’s Algorithm.
+* Developed a type-based dependency analyzer that would build a type table by extracting lexical content from source code.
+* Implemented a dependency analysis table which would give information about each file and the list of files depending upon it
+* Traced the Strong Components using Trajan’s Algorithm.
 A strong component is the largest set of files that are mutually dependent.
-All the analysis results were stored into a NoSQL DB i.e. implemented by me  Storing the analysis results into NoSQL Data Base would help us persist the analysis results in form of meta data as XML
+* All the analysis results were stored in a NoSQL DB i.e. implemented from scratch.
+Storing the analysis results in NoSQL Data Base would help us persist the analysis results in the form of metadata as XML